There are big differences between a co-borrower and a cosigner, and each option has its pros and cons.

 If a young person without established credit wants a personal loan to start a business, for example, the bank might decide it’s too risky unless someone with better credit agrees to share legal responsibility for repayment.
 A parent with good credit might agree to cosign even though they don’t need the loan.
 The understanding is that their child will pay it back.

 There are many situations where it makes sense to have a cosigner or co-borrower.
 Adding a cosigner or co-borrower to your application, for example, could help you qualify for a loan or earn a lower interest rate.

 In other cases, borrowers can choose whether to get a cosigner or co-borrower.
-If a husband and wife buy a car together, they could get a joint loan and be co-borrowers who own and pay off the car together.
+If a couple buys a car together, they could get a joint loan and be co-borrowers who own and pay off the car together.

-Alternatively, a husband could buy a car in his name only but have his spouse cosign the loan.
-He might choose to do this if his income isn’t high enough to qualify alone.
+Alternatively, a spouse could buy a car in their name only but have their partner cosign the loan.
+The spouse might choose to do this if their income or credit score isn’t high enough to qualify alone.

 When you’re given a choice, co-borrowing is often better in situations where both parties want to have rights to a property and contribute to repayment.
 Cosigning is typically preferable if only one of the borrowers will have rights to the property and is expected to make payments on their own.

 If you have a choice between cosigning and co-borrowing, the right approach depends on what your goals are for the loan.